Natural swimming pool: Filtration area

 Construction of a natural swimming pool separates the filtration area (where the aquatic plants are placed) from the swimming area.
 Aside from providing dragonflies and other aquatic life an ecologically diverse small habitat, this filtration area's shallow-water plants—placed at one side of the pool or around it—are not only set there to boost the pool water's oxygen but also to provide support to the beneficial bacteria (decomposer organisms) at the plants' roots as well as to the aquatic life consuming the dross, the potentially unhealthy organisms or contaminants, and the excess nutrients in the water in both the filtration and swimming parts of the pool.
 This system mimics the same natural system that would present in a stream, lake or wetland.

 The Canadian natural pool built by gh3* uses both a biological-mechanical system in a sand and stone pond and the wetland and gravel filter it constructed as a hydro botanic pond, filling this latter with zooplankton.
-Adjacent to these ponds, a granular filter PO4 adsorption unit was installed, running along the gabion walls of the pool, thus allowing the water to latently circulate from one end to the other.
+Adjacent to these ponds, a granular filter PO4 adsorption unit was installed, running along the gabion walls of the pool, thus allowing the water to laterally circulate from one end to the other.